allwefantasy/byzer-llm/README.md

  ...]
 ```

 The Byzer-LLM also support SaaS embedding model.
-The following code will deploy a Baichuanembedding model and then use the model to infer the input text.
+The following code will deploy a Baichuan embedding model and then use the model to infer the input text.

 ```python
 import os